abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 Of course, projects do have to be done, and we do have to plan for things.
 But when we get caught up in all of it, that’s what leads to suffering.
-We’ve lost our balance; we’ve temporarily lost contact with the whole purpose that we’re here for.
+We’ve lost our balance; we’ve temporarily lost contact with the whole purpose of our living here.
 At the same time, it isn’t helpful to get down on ourselves for losing the plot—losing the plot happens to everyone.
 But in order to snap out of it, we need to be reminded of our purpose, which is to end suffering.
 We need to know that